Squirrel Removal & Prevention

 Squirrel Removal Services

-Did you know that squirrels are members of the family known as Sciuridae, a family that includes small to medium-size rodents?
+Did you know that squirrels are members of the family known as Sciuridae—a group that includes small to medium-size rodents?

-The squirrel family includes tree squirrels, ground squirrels, chipmunks, marmots (including woodchucks), flying squirrels, and prairie dogs if you are in the western states amongst other rodents.
+The squirrel family includes tree squirrels, ground squirrels, chipmunks, marmots (including woodchucks), flying squirrels, and even prairie dogs (out west), among other related rodents.

-It’s no surprise to anyone who’s ever been outside that we have ALOT of squirrels in New England.
-A LOT!
-They have the capacity to cause significant damage in and around homes.
+It’s no surprise to anyone who’s ever been outside that we have a lot of squirrels in New England.
+A lot!
+And while they might look harmless from the yard, they can cause significant damage in and around your home.

 The Damage from Squirrels

-Once they make their way in, they tear up insulation to make their nests and love to chew on wires.
-They are known to gnaw on electrical wiring (putting your home at risk for an electrical fire) as well as chew through insulation, the result of their efforts is often expensive repairs or worse.
+Once squirrels make their way inside, they often tear up insulation to build nests and love to chew on wires.
+They’re known to gnaw on electrical wiring—putting your home at risk for an electrical fire—and chew through insulation.
+The result is often expensive repairs (or worse).

-However, the greatest risk of unwanted squirrel guests comes from the build-up of fecal matter and urine, both of which are risky to human health.
-These critters use the attic and travel routes as their personal toilet.
+However, the greatest risk of unwanted squirrel guests comes from the build-up of fecal matter and urine, both of which can be risky to human health.
+These critters use the attic and their travel routes as their personal toilet.

-Squirrels, in particular, have a high metabolism so they eat a lot and as a result, can leave behind on average 20 droppings a day and urinate significantly.
-Their droppings not only smell bad but pose biohazardous risks and the scent will even attract new squirrels.
+Squirrels have a high metabolism, so they eat a lot—and as a result, they can leave behind an average of 20 droppings per day, along with significant urine.
+Their droppings don’t just smell bad; they can pose biohazard risks, and the scent can even attract new squirrels.

 Squirrel Preventive Services